 - How many student are in a class?
 On average, there are about 20-23 student in a class.

 - How many teachers are there in a class?
 Are there teacher assistants?
 A class has a class teacher and, if necessary, subject teachers.
 There are no teacher assistants and classes are always taught by only one teacher.

 - How long does a class keep a class teacher?
-Typically, a class retains a teacher for two years, then a teacher change occurs.
+As a rule, a class keeps a Teacher for teacher for two years, then a change of teacher takes place.

 - Is a foreign language also taught at Primary School ?
 At Primary School , English is taught from the first grade.
 Furthermore, there are Arabic classes, which also start in the first grade.
 This is divided into Arabic as a foreign language (beginners and advanced) with 4 lessons per week and Arabic as a native language with 6 lessons per week.